 - AI will keep on growing.

-AI can help a bank create a more secure system for its customers.
-It can be beneficial in identifying customers' needs and can suggest personalized solutions in real-time.
+Artificial intelligence can help banks to create a more secure system for its customers.
+It can be beneficial in identifying customers' needs and can suggest personalized digital solutions in real-time.

 A real-life example of how banks can create a competitive edge in the market by utilizing the power of AI is George — an AI-based digital banking system developed by Erste Bank.
 Its simple, unique, intelligent, and powerful features have managed to create a loyal customer base of more than 6 million users across Europe within a short time, and it's gained a competitive advantage.